mnieber/mnieber.github.io/_drafts/using-a-technical-product-roadmap.md

 The main reasons why a Product Backlog fails to create team alignment are:

 - it's tedious to read.
 The usual way to present written information is as a narrative, where text further down builds on the text that preceeds it.
-Because Product Backlog stories are meant to be self-contained they are repetitive, and there is no natural flow leading from one story to the other.
+Product Backlogs are different.
+Because stories are meant to be self-contained they are repetitive, and there is no natural flow leading from one story to the other.
   Moreover, the reader has to open and close the stories to read them.
 All of this makes reading backlog stories unpleasant and unrewarding.

 - it lacks structure.
-Maybe the top will be ordered, but the rest will have an almost random order.
+Maybe the top stories will be ordered, but the rest will have an almost random order.
   That rest will contain both interesting and important stories and quick braindumps that are basically noise.
   And again, since the stories are meant to be self-contained, it's hard to see how they are related.
 It's like trying to understand a picture by looking at one puzzle piece at the time, and having to guess along the way how the pieces fit together.

 - it lacks a user perspective.
 While it's usually possible to imagine how a story helps the user to achieve their goals, it's hard to reconstruct an entire user workflow from reading backlog stories.
-And when it comes to user workflows, the devil is in the details.
-User workflows tend to change in important ways once you start to work on getting the details right.
-Figuring these details out sooner rather then later helps to align the team on the development plan.
+And when it comes to workflows, the devil is in the details.
+Workflows tends to change in important ways once you try to get the details right.
+Figuring these out sooner rather then later helps to align the team on the development plan.

 As a result, people will not want to read the backlog, and when they do, they will struggle to obtain an impression of what the team will be working on in the next few months, and where the product will be.
 Usually, documents that describe the short and medium term plans exist alongside the backlog, but it tends to be unclear how these plans relate to the question of what the team will do in the next months.

-In the end, it often turns out that the actual plan exists mostly in the heads of the team-members, and it's communicated by talking.
-The biggest drawback of this situation is that it never becomes clear which tradeoffs are made between the different options for improving the product.
+In the end, it often happens that the actual plan exists mostly in the heads of the team-members, and is communicated by talking.
+This reduces transparency about the tradeoffs that are made between the different options for improving the product.
 When information about possible next steps is scattered then weighing the options quickly becomes complex and overwhelming.
 As a result, nobody will feel responsible for doing this important work, and when it's time to do the sprint planning, some pragmatic ad-hoc choices will be made.
 This situation leads to poor planning choices.
 Moreover, the lack of accountability for deciding the plan means that the team will not be able to learn from past planning mistakes.

 ## What is a Technical Product Roadmap?

 By a Technical Product Roadmap I mean a document with the following properties:

 - it contains milestones that describe a user workflow with enough product detail to clarify the user experience.
-It should also have enough technical key details to give some guidance and constraints regarding the implementation
+In addition it contains enough technical key details to give some guidance and constraints regarding the implementation.
-- each milestone typically describes a few weeks of work and fits an A4 paper.
-It should be a concise and easy to read text that may link to other documents that give more details.
+- its milestones typically describe a few weeks of work and fit an A4 paper.
+Because each milestone should be concise and easy to read, it will usually refer to other documents for details.
-- a milestone focusses on user workflows but may also describe purely technical tasks
-- the roadmap contains a glossary that explains all the key terms (this helps to keep milestone descriptions compact)
+- it contains a glossary that explains all the key terms (this helps to keep milestone descriptions compact)
-- upcoming milestones should be precise.
-This mean they should not have obvious gaps in explaining how the product will behave or leave important implementation questions unanswered.
-On the other hand, milestones that are further in the future will be much more sketchy.
 - it should be an authoritative document, in the sense that there are no parallel documents that are also a source of truth for what the team will be working on.

-The first point is the most important one.
-A technical product roadmap focuses on a desired user experience, and outlines a technical approach for implementing it.
-It should not try to answer every question related to user experience and implementation.
-Instead, it should have just enough information to give the reader an impression of how the product will behave and how that behaviour will be implemented.
-As stated, where appropriate it can and should refer to other documents for more detailed technical discussions.
+The first and last points are the most important ones, because they ensure that people will read the roadmap and agree on the priorities that it describes.
+The roadmap should therefore not try to answer every question related to user experience and implementation.
+Instead, it should have just enough information to give the reader an impression of what the priorities are, how the product will behave and how that behaviour will be implemented.

-The last point is also important, because otherwise there will be no real transparancy about priorities.
+Note that besides user workflows a milestone may also describe purely technical tasks.
+The intention should be though to direct all work in a milestone to a common goal that is summarized in the milestone title.
+Milestones that are upcoming should not have obvious gaps in explaining how the product will behave or leave important implementation questions unanswered.
+On the other hand, milestones that are further in the future will be more sketchy.

 ## An example of a milestone